Pronounced Li-a-tris (long 'i') pic-no-stach-ya

 The family is Asteraceae (Daisy and Sunflower Family) (Pronounced ass-ter-AY-see-eye )

-I no longer have this plant as of July 2023.
-I have had this Liatris perennial for a long time (at least before 2017 and probably could trace it much further back) and in July 2023, I decided to finally take it out.
+I no longer have the very tall variety as of July 2023.
+I have had this Liatris perennial for a long time (at least before 2014) and in July 2023, I decided to finally take it out.
 It has been hardy and a faithful bloomer, but it is not right for my garden.
 It takes up a lot of soil space at the base and always gets to be about 5 to 6 feet tall.
 The tall stems (aka terminal spikes) end up flopping over and sprawling out everywhere.
 I think a good nickname is Floppy Liatris.
 I have tried to embrace the randomness of where they fall and enjoy them as they choose to go.
 I have on a few years also tried staking them up and I do not like how they look tied up.
 They seem to be a plant that is meant to be free as the name 'prairie" suggests.
 I understand there are shorter Liatris plants and I want to see if I can find the shortest version to add back into my garden.

 As a Missouri native perennial, I wanted to love this plant, but not every plant is right for every garden.
 I had it planted on the top raised bed which made it even taller.
 I thought about moving it, but still the way it sprawled out taking up precious space caused me to give up on it.